artur-rios/website-placeholder/README.md

-# "Under Construnction" Website Placeholder
+# "Under Construction" Website Placeholder

 - A placeholder for a site under construction
 - Based on <https://github.com/tmKamal/under-construction-template>